olgeorge/mylicense-in-gov/README.md

 - Ask one of the team members for it over a **secure communication channel**
 - **Never check in the `secrets.<stage>.yml`**.
 Only check in the encrypted version `secrets.<stage>.yml.encrypted`
 - **Never store any sensitive information anywhere** except for the `secrets.<stage>.yml`, including this readme.
+- The `secrets-password` for this repo is `secrets`

 ## Running

-In order to run the server locally, simply execute `npm start`.
+In order to run the server locally, simply execute `./run-locally`.
 This will run the prod stage on port 8082.
 If you want to change that, you can run manually `serverless offline --port <port> --stage <stage>`.

+## Testing

+The simplest test to check if Lambda is running on AWS, run `./test.sh [<stage>]`.
+For a more thorough API testing against localhost, run `./test-locally`.

 ## Deployment